Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 ### Jen

 The Oglet area that we are campaigning for is often described as the last bit of countryside in Liverpool.
 It’s adjacent to the Mersey estuary which is famous for its wading birds.
 The areas alongside it are woodland, scrubland and grassland and therefore are very important for organisms, as well as being important for people to get out and enjoy their area of the countryside.

 The area is a RAMSAR site with SSI status as well as being given a ‘Special Protected Area’ status.
 These statuses give protection to the area and are meant to impose conditions on anything that could impede on those populations of birds.

 ### Flight Free UK

-Such as an airport expansion you would hope…

 How is the campaign going?

 ### Jen

 It’s going well.
-With more members now we are addressing a number of issues.
 They’ve proposed a plan to extend the runway, and build infrastructure alongside the runway, so it’s a big project if it were to go through.
 We have to think about the potential impact on wildlife and air quality because the air quality in Speke is already poor.
 When we engage with people they don’t know about the proposals and have no idea that they may lose access to the land.

-### Flight Free UK

-Often with airport expansions, green belt is lost.
-For example Bristol airport, which has been given the go ahead for expansion, will be having a car park built on greenbelt.

-### Jen

-I don’t understand how it can go ahead.
+I don’t understand how the expansion can go ahead.
 There is incontrovertible evidence that we have a biodiversity crisis and we have a climate change crisis and yet somehow it seems easy to ignore it and continue with plans that will worsen the effects.

-> "There is incontrovertible evidence that we have a biodiversity crisis and we have a climate change crisis and yet somehow it seems easy to ignore it."
+> "We have a biodiversity crisis and we have a climate change crisis and yet somehow it seems easy to ignore it."

 ### Flight Free UK